 Welcome to the Nanaimo Museum!

-The Nanaimo Museum is a dynamic community facility offering diverse interpretive programming encouraging visitors to “Make a Discovery” while exploring the history and heritage of our area.
+The Nanaimo Museum is located in downtown Nanaimo on the traditional territory of the Snuneymuxw First Nation.
+It is a dynamic community facility offering diverse interpretive programming encouraging visitors to “Make a Discovery” while exploring the history and heritage of our area.
 The museum entered a new era in 2008.
 Nanaimo’s history was given new life with the construction of our facility in the Vancouver Island Conference Centre, created with the vision statement: The Nanaimo Museum will enhance cultural quality of life, anchor our community and enlighten visitors while nurturing the flow of inspiration through interactive presentation of stories and objects spanning Nanaimo’s history.

 Today, the museum offers award winning exhibits, popular meeting and reception spaces and a destination Gift Shop.
 The expanded space has allowed the museum to bring top ranked feature exhibits to our community from the Canadian History Museum, the National Gallery and the Vancouver Art Gallery to name a few.

 The Nanaimo & District Museum Society celebrated 50 years (incorporated April 2, 1964) in April 2014.
 The Society operates the Nanaimo Museum and the Bastion with a mission to engage the community and visitors in meaningful experiences relating to the cultural heritage of what is now the City of Nanaimo and surrounding district (i.e. School District #68), as well as to provide a learning environment though which the public can experience links between the past, present and future.